Framework Category

 Does your incident response system allow authorized responders to manually select and execute eradication actions during security incidents?

-This question assesses whether incident responders have the necessary control to manually choose and implement specific actions to eliminate threats from your environment.
+Hands-on control during eradication is what reviewers want to verify, namely whether authorized responders can manually select and execute actions to remove threats during an incident.
 Manual eradication capabilities are crucial when automated responses are insufficient or when incidents require human judgment to determine the most appropriate remediation approach without causing operational disruptions.

 Does your organization have formal agreements in place with third-party security providers to perform incident eradication actions on your behalf?